IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/elasticsearch/README.md

 - PUT
   - takes user input from [main.js](public/javascript/main.js)
-  - uses the `client.query` method to add the user input to the words table
+  - uses the `client.index` method to add the user input to the `ibmclouddb` index

 - GET
-  - uses `client.query` method to retrieve the contents of the _words_ table
+  - uses `client.search` method to retrieve the contents of the `ibmclouddb` index
   - returns the response of the database command to [main.js](public/javascript/main.js)

 [databases_for_elasticsearch_url]: https://console.bluemix.net/catalog/services/databases-for-elasticsearch/